-Jessica Rose is a Toronto based actress, writer and producer.
+Jessica Rose is a Toronto based actress, writer, and producer.
 She is the recipient of the AH!
-Emerging Artist Award at the Lakeshorts Film Festival in 2015 for her role as a producer and actress in Frozen Marbles.
-In 2016, she wrote and starred in the short film, Alison, which premiered at the Calgary International Film Festival.
-In May 2017, Alison premiered online and was selected as a Vimeo Staff Pick, garnering over 70K views and counting.
+Emerging Artist Award from the Lakeshorts Film Festival in 2015 for Frozen Marbles.
+In 2016, she wrote, produced, and starred in the short film, Alison, which premiered at the Calgary International Film Festival.
+In May 2017, Alison was selected as a Vimeo Staff Pick and has garnered over 80K views and counting.
 Resource Magazine listed it as one of Twelve Captivating Short Films to Binge-Watch on Vimeo.

 As an actress, Jessica is a pixie with an attitude.
 Cute, idiosyncratic, and fiercely intelligent, she is perfect for quirky, endearing characters that are rich in humanity and personality.
 Think a young Emily Mortimer or Holly Hunter.